Multi-modal Text Recognition Networks: Interactive Enhancements between Visual and Semantic Features: Introduction

 Scene text recognition (STR), a major component of optical character recognition (OCR) technology, identifies a character sequence in a given text image patch (e.g. words in a traffic sign).
 Applications of deep neural networks have brought great improvements in the performance of STR models~\cite{Baek_2019_ICCV_CombBest,CRNN,ASTER,Wang_2020_DAN,Yu_2020_CVPR_SRN,RobustScanner}.
 They typically consist of a visual feature extractor, abstracting the image patch, and a character sequence generator, responsible for character decoding.
 Despite wide explorations to find better visual feature extractors and character sequence generators, existing methods still suffer from challenging environments: occlusion, blurs, distortions, and other artifacts~\cite{Baek_2019_ICCV_CombBest,JVSR}.

 To address these remaining challenges, STR methods have tried to utilize linguistic knowledge on the output character sequence.
 The mainstream of the approaches had been to model recursive operations learning linguistic knowledge for next character prediction.
-RNN~\cite{ASTER,Baek_2019_ICCV_CombBest} and Transformer~\cite{SATRN,NRTR,Holistic} have been applied to learn the auto-regressive language model (LM).
+RNN~\cite{Baek_2019_ICCV_CombBest,ASTER} and Transformer~\cite{SATRN,NRTR,Holistic} have been applied to learn the auto-regressive language model (LM).
 However, the auto-regressive process requires expensive repeated computations and also learns limited linguistic knowledge from the uni-directional transmission.

-To compensate for the issues, Yu \etal~\cite{Yu_2020_CVPR_SRN} propose SRN that iteratively refines an output sequence without auto-regressive operations.
-Once identifying a seed character sequence, a bi-directional Transformer encoder re-estimates the character at each position.
+To compensate for the issues, Yu \etal~\cite{Yu_2020_CVPR_SRN} propose SRN that refines an output sequence without auto-regressive operations.
+After identifying a seed character sequence, SRN re-estimates the character for each position at once by utilizing a Transformer encoder with a subsequent mask.
 Based on SRN, Fang \etal~\cite{ABINet} improve the iterative refinement stages by explicitly dividing a vision model (VM) and an LM by blocking gradient flows and employing a bi-directional LM pre-trained on unlabeled text datasets.
 These methods incorporating semantic knowledge of LMs provide breakthroughs in recognizing challenging examples with ambiguous visual clues.
-However, the character refinements without interactions with visual features might lead to wrong answers by missing existent visual clues.
+However, the character refinements without visual features might lead to wrong answers by missing existent visual clues.

 For better combinations of semantics and visual clues, Bhunia \etal~\cite{JVSR} propose a multi-stage decoder referring to visual features multiple times to enhance semantic features.
 At each stage, a character sequence, designed as differentiable with Gumbel-softmax, is re-fined by re-assessing visual clues.
-Concurrently, Wang \etal~\cite{VisionLAN} propose a language-aware visual mask that occludes selected character regions for enhancing the visual clues at the training phase.
+Concurrently, Wang \etal~\cite{VisionLAN} propose VisionLAN utilizing a language-aware visual mask that occludes selected character regions for enhancing the visual clues at the training phase.
 They prove that combining visual clues and semantic knowledge leads to better STR performances.
-Inspired by \cite{JVSR} and \cite{VisionLAN}, we raise a novel question: what is the best way to model the interactions between visual and semantic features identified by VM and LM, respectively?
+Inspired by them, we raise a novel question: what is the best way to model the interactions between visual and semantic features identified by VM and LM, respectively?